tszczygiol/tszczygiol/README.md

 ## What you'll find here:
 - University projects
-- Personal deepdives into new technologies
+- Personal deepdives into technologies

 ## How to reach me:
 - Email: t.szczygiol21@gmail.com